brysontyrrell/SubZero-Workshop/0_Pre_Workshop_Resources/README.md

 ### Parameters

 There are some values that need to be available to CloudFormation stacks across all regions supported in the workshop.
 These values have been populated into SSM Parameter Store using a StackSet (just as the artifact buckets).

+> The `RegionalCertificateArnParameter` is populated by an inline Lambda function that executes as a part of the CloudFormation stack.
+StackSets do not support transforms (like `AWS::Serverless-2016-10-31`) so the Lambda function and its IAM role are standard CloudFormation resources.